rixx/books.rixx.de/data/reviews/terry-pratchett/only-you-can-save-mankind/index.md

   rating: 4
 ---

 A computer game that turns out to be real – in 1992.
 Great fun.
-Has aged a bit, of course, but the important bits still work.
+Has aged, of course, but the important bits still work.